indimail/indimail-virtualdomains/.github/indimail.md

 `type:regexp:dest_address`

-* Here type is 'T' to set a rule on recipients.
+* Here *type* is 'T' to set a rule on recipients.
 You can set the type as 'F' to set a rule on the sender.
-* regexp is any email address which matches the sender or recipient (depending on whether type is 'T' or 'F').
+* *regexp* is any email address which matches the sender or recipient (depending on whether type is 'T' or 'F').
-* dest\_address should expand to a valid email address.
+* *dest_address* should expand to a valid email address.
 You can have a valid email address.
 You can also have the '%' sign followed by the letters u, d or e in the address to have the following substitutions made

 ```
-%u - gets replaced by the user component of email address (without the '@' sign)
+$u - gets replaced by the user component of email address (without the '@' sign)
-%d - gets replaced by the domain component of email address
+$d - gets replaced by the domain component of email address
-%e - gets replaced by the email address
+$e - gets replaced by the email address
 ```

-The email address in the above substitution will be the recipient (if type is 'T') and the sender (if type is 'F'). another example and a cool tip :)
+The email address in the above substitution will be the recipient (if type is 'T') and the sender (if type is 'F').
+Here is another example and a cool tip.

 `T:*:%u@arch%d`

-Will make a hot standby of your incoming mails for yourdomain on another server hosting ___archyourdomain___.
+Will make a hot standby of your incoming mails for *yourdomain* on another server hosting arch*yourdomain*.

 For some organizations, email archiving is a must due to compliance with regulatory standards like SOX, HIPAA, Basel II Accord (effective 2006), Canadian Privacy Act, Data Protection Act 1988, EU Data Protection Directive 95/46/FC, Federal Information Security Management Act (FISMA), Federal Rules of Civil Procedure (FRCP), Financial Services Act 198, regulated by FSA, Freedom of Information Act (FOIA), Freedom of Information Act (in force January 2005), The Gramm-Leach-Bliley Act (GLBA), MiFID (Markets in Financial Instruments Directives), PIPEDA (Personal Information Protection and Electronic Documents Act), SEC Rule 17a-4/ NASD 3010 (Securities Exchange Act 1934).